azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 This process is fairly common, and is how you would work through the options to determine which should be hardcoded, which should be parameterised, and how flexible you will allow that parameterisation to be.

-Here is the final template for this lab.
-Compare it against yours.
+Here is the final template for this lab:

 ```json
 {